badeendjuh/dokubootstrap-simplified/README.md

 # About

-This is a fork from https://github.com/ryanwmoore/dokutwitterbootstrap So big thanks to Ryan.

 In this template I attempt two things:
- -  make the layout of dokuwiki as simple as possible, striping it from any excess features I do not need, such as "discussions".
+ - Make the layout of dokuwiki as simple as possible, striping it from any excess features I do not need, such as "discussions".
 Simplyfying the layout further.
  - Fully support Bootstrap 3, with http://bootswatch.com/yeti/ theme as default.

-See template.info.txt for main info

 See COPYING for license info

 # Goal

-My goal is to build a templete in which I can easily publish my frequently used text's, commands, action plans etc for my friends a colleagues to use and add too.
+My goal is to build a templete in which I can easily publish my frequently used text's, commands, action plans etc for my friends a colleagues to use and add to.

 ## Screenshots